Book: 2 Timothy

 Well, Paul followed the command to preach the word with four other commands which speak about the actions of preaching the word of God.
 We’ll go through these kind of quickly.
 Second command, be ready in season and out of season.
 Basically means preach it all the time, right?
 Whether it’s popular or not.
 Be ready means is an attitude of urgency to guard the truth also and preach the truth.
 Guthrie said the word was also used in a military sense to stay at one’s post.
 But here it means to be at one’s task and and indicates that the Christian minister must always be on duty all the time.

-We’ll have to see, you know, just being in California.
+We’ll have to see just being in California.
 We’re still we’re still going to preach for God no matter what.

 Doesn’t matter what Newsome says, right?